 Bulk and IBNR Reserves:

-4. The Bulk and IBNR reserves for losses and expenses are intended to include reserves for incurred but not reported claims, for reopened claims, for development on case reserves of reported claims, and for aggregate reserves on newly reported claims without specific case reserves.
+4. The Bulk and IBNR reserves for losses and expenses are intended to include reserves for incurred but not reported claims, reopened claims, development on case reserves of reported claims, and aggregate reserves on newly reported claims without specific case reserves.
 The Bulk and IBNR reserves are the actuarially determined reserves and are included in the losses unpaid and loss expenses unpaid reported in Schedule P, Parts 1 and 2.
+The Bulk and IBNR reserves do not include case reserves established on individual claims.

-5. These reserves include provision for DCC expenses, unlike the reserves reported in the Underwriting and Investment Exhibit, Part 2A.
+5. The Bulk and IBNR reserves in Part 4 include DCC expenses, unlike the reserves reported in the Underwriting and Investment Exhibit, Part 2A.

-The Prior Row:
+Prior Row:

-6. In Part 2, Line 1, Column 1, include the loss and expense reserves (case + bulk + IBNR) previously reported at year-end of the last year for all accident years before the last year.
-The subsequent development each year across Line 1 will relate to these reserves and will show the subsequent payments and outstanding reserves.
+Part 2, Line 1, Column 1 should show the loss and DCC expense reserves (case + bulk + IBNR) as of December 31 of the year in the column heading for all incurred years prior to the year in the column heading.
+For example, if the year in Column 1 is 20XX, Line 1 of Column 1 should show the loss and DCC expense reserves as of December 31, 20XX for incurred years 20XX-1 and prior.

+The subsequent development each year across Line 1 relates to these reserves.
+For example, Column 2 of Line 1 shows the loss and DCC expense payments in calendar year 20XX+1 on incurred years 20XX-1 and prior plus the reserves (case + bulk + IBNR) as of year-end 20XX+1 on incurred years 20XX-1 and prior.
+Column 3 shows the payments in calendar years 20XX+1 and 20XX+2 on incurred years 20XX-1 and prior plus the reserves (case + bulk + IBNR) as of year-end 20XX+2 on incurred years 20XX-1 and prior.

+This example shows how to calculate the Part 2, Line 1, Column 1 value for the 2024 annual statement.
+This calculation uses information from Parts 2 through 4 of the 2023 annual statement.

+Annual Statement for the Year 2023 of the XYZ Insurance Company

+Schedule P – Part 2

+Incurred Net Losses and Defense and Cost Containment Expenses Reported at Year End ($000 Omitted)